Hi there! I’m Sarah C. Grace – a curious and thoughtful lifelong learner who aspires to positively shape worldviews and provoke change in culture.

 I’m passionate about understanding the role of marketing in society, culture, and the everyday lives of consumers.
 This is what set me on a path to complete my PhD in Marketing at the University of Arkansas, studying under the gracious direction Jeff Murray and the foundations of Consumer Culture Theory and Macromarketing.

-Consumer culture is fast.
+Consider this: Consumer culture is fast.
 Goods, services, people, ideas, and values – the material and nonmaterial aspects of culture – are moving more quickly throughout the marketing system than ever before.
-Such acceleration effects diverse stakeholders: people, public, and planet.
-My research explores this feeling that time is going faster in modern societies, and how markets and consumers co-create systems of meaning that perpetuate and normalize fastness in all aspects of life.
+Such acceleration effects diverse stakeholders: people, publics, and planet.
+My research explores this hastened temporality in modern society, how markets and consumers co-create systems of meaning that normalize fastness in all aspects of life… and what this means for the world we all live in.

-Social acceleration is a (ahem) timely topic, and I look forward to engaging with scholars, businesses, policy makers, and global citizens to explore how meanings and marketing systems can be better managed to provide value for all stakeholders in society.
+Social acceleration is (ahem) a timely topic, and I look forward to engaging with marketers, scholars, policy makers, and global citizens to further explore its impact.